Is it possible to display Animated Projections without “presentation-software” like QLab or vMix?

 What are these files I’m buying?

-These are, for all intents and purposes, video clips.
+These files are, for all intents and purposes, video clips.
 Most all clips animate.
 A very small percentage may not, only because there is nothing in the scene that would normally be in motion.
-All files are reviewable in their entirety on the FORM page.
-This way you know exactly what you are getting.
-And don’t forget we send you a clip for testing to make sure it will work before purchase.
+All files are reviewable in their entirety on the ORDER-FORM page, this way you know exactly what you are getting.
+Be aware the “reviewable” files are lower in quality, 2-5 million bps, than the “actual” files you will be purchasing.
+Don’t forget we have full-resolution “Test-Clips” available for free to download and test with your projection-system so you can check the quality for yourself before purchasing.